rpgreview/papersandpaychecks/cow-orkers.md

 | Knowlege (General) | -4 to +4 | +1		| +0	    | -3 to +5	 |
 | Knowlege (Philosophy) | -4 to +4 | +1		| +0	    | -3 to +5	 |

 *A Demon story*.
 Renove, "The Beautiful Earl", has been summoned by a merchant-wizard who has tired of what they perceive as onerous taxes on ports and shipping and has sent the demon to the kingdom's treasurer, who just so happens to be a high ranking cleric.
 Rightly recognising the cleric's intrest in such matters, the demon has taken the form of a very beautiful young man with a melodious voice that echoes wonderfully throughout the gothic arches of the local cathedral.
 The cleric has become quite obsessed with establishing a stronger acquaintance with this young man, who spoken voice is equally enticing and whose wise words bring hope and inspiration.
 The treasurer has become quite derelict in his duties, and tax bills are piling up.
-The PC Adventurers are hired to find out what has gone wrong, and *Morte a Venezia* (1971) is recommended prior viewing for The Boss.
+The PC Adventurers are hired to find out what has gone wrong. *Morte a Venezia* (1971) is recommended prior viewing for The Boss.

 **Devil**